orbs-network/orbs-spec/pos-architecture/contracts.md

 The guardiansRegistration contract stores the guardians registration data.
 And allow guardians to register, modify their data and unregister.
 In addition the contact stores a metadata map allowing each guardian to store general purpose keys to be queried by the Orbs platform.
 For example, a link to the guardian identification data may be stored at the "ID_FORM_URL" metadata key.
 The guardiansRegistration provides mapping functions, such as from Orbs addresses to Ethereum addresses, used by other contracts to allow function calls using the Orbs address.
 The guardiansRegistration contract notifies the election contract on changes in guardians registration status.

+> New guardiands are advised to register on both ETH and Polygon networks, Exisiting guardiands are already registred on both
 ### certification
 The certification contract stores the certification status for each Guardian.
 The certification data is managed by the certificationManager that may set and clear a guardian’s certification.
 The certification contract notifies the election contract on any change in a guardian certification.

+> Certification will be granted only on Ethereum network, not on Polygon

 ### subscriptions
 The subsceription contract manages the virtual chains’ subscription status.
 The contract allows to create a virtual chain, modify its properties including metadata properties used by the Orbs platform and extend to a virtual chain subscription.
 Virtual chain creation and subscription extension are not done by directly interacting with the subscriptions contract but rather by calling the subscription plan contract that updates the subscriptions contract.
 The subscriptions contact holds a list of valid subscription plan contracts.

+> virtual chain contracts are not deployed or managed on Polygon network.

 ### Subscription plan
 The subscription plan contract is a stateless contract, responsible for the plan and fees structure of a virtual chain subscription.
 Virtual chains owners call the subscription plan contract to create a virtual chain and extend its subscription.
 The subscription plan contracts assigns a tier (plan) and the monthly fees rate based on the contract plan.
 Multiple subscription contracts may be deployed in the system.